Beaked Yucca (tree form)

 A succulent cactus-like tree with beautiful blue-green spear-like leaves radiating from the center and tall spikes of nodding white flowers in autumn; once established, this variety is trunk forming; good for dry sites, use as a focal accent

 Beaked Yucca (tree form) features bold spikes of creamy white bell-shaped flowers rising above the foliage from late summer to early fall.
-It has attractive bluish-green foliage.
+It has attractive bluish-green evergreen foliage.
 The sword-like leaves are highly ornamental and remain bluish-green throughout the winter.
-The fruit is not ornamentally significant.

 Beaked Yucca (tree form) is an evergreen plant, selected and trained to grow in a small tree-like form with the primary plant grafted high atop a standard.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.